Skip to Content

 Autumn is a great time to visit the Cotswolds – especially at the start of the season when it’s less busy but not so likely to be wet.
 Daytime temperatures average 9–19°C, and you’ll see beautiful autumn woodland colours and can warm up by a log fire in one of the country pubs.

-Despite what the Hollywood movies might suggest, you don’t often see snow in the Cotswolds in winter, with temperatures around 6–8°C. You often get crisp frosty mornings though and there are lots of festive events on around Christmas, from light trails to Christmas markets.
+Despite what the Hollywood movies might suggest, you don’t often see snow in the Cotswolds in winter, with temperatures around 6–8°C. You do often get crisp frosty mornings though and there are lots of festive events on around Christmas, from light trails to Christmas markets.

 Winter in the Cotswolds: The Spectacle of Light at Sudeley Castle